myearwood/gl_proof/readme.md

     - Step 1: See if there are any trends in the best 400 candidates (using the eye test, and my embedded neural net.)

+        - No trends to the naked eye, but let's do an analysis of pairs (does a pair of numbers always appear in the same group, or always in different groups) ?